'Loved by his family, friends and everyone who met him' | Man dies from Austin mass shooting on Sixth Street

 Austin police identified the man killed as 25-year-old Douglas John Kantor, and KVUE and Austin American-Statesman's Tony Plohetski confirmed Kantor was visiting Austin from New York.

-Kantor's brother, Nick Kantor, told KVUE that Douglas had recently received a degree in computer engineering and was working for Ford Motor Company.
+Kantor's brother, Nick Kantor, told KVUE that Douglas had received a bachelor's degree in computer engineering, a master's degree in business and was working for Ford Motor Company.

 Nick Kantor gave KVUE the following statement: